arcticnoah/arcticnoah-website/content/dailylog/2020-07-24/index.md

 To do this, I first created the typical cookie consent banner that various other sites have employed but with mine I wanted it to be very easy to disagree to cookies (unlike what most sites do, which is make it as tedious as possible to decline third party cookies).
 I assume that the user doesn't want to have the cookies enabled by default, so I only load the third party cookie (Google Analytics) when the user agrees to the cookies being enabled.

 I also added a cookie policy page that explains what the cookies do, why I'm using them and how to disable/delete them.
-After having written that last section, I decided to make it easy to toggle between enabling and disabling the third party cookies on the site, by adding a toggle button in the footer (thats present on all the pages of the site).
+After having written that last section, I decided to make it easy to toggle between enabling and disabling the third party cookies on the site, by adding a toggle button in the footer (that's present on all the pages of the site).

 {{< video src="cookie-demo" autoplay="false" loop="false" muted="true" controls="true" >}}